corecathx/FNF-CDEV-Engine/README.md

 It will took 7GB of your computer disk space, so make sure you have more than 7GB on your computer before installing those components.
 The executables are located on export/ folder in the root of the project after it was compiled.

+Once everything has done, have fun with the engine!

 ## Credits